kfogel/projport/README.md

 *Long-term:* Eventually we'd like this tool to automatically convert (port) a software project entirely from one project-hosting platform to another.
-And converting bug tickets between more systems would be a good intermediate step on the way to that.
+Converting bug tickets between more systems is a good intermediate step on the way to that.

-But for now, it only knows how to convert JIRA issues to Google Code Hosting issues, via network API calls.
+For now, it only knows how to convert JIRA issues to Google Code Hosting issues, via network API calls.
 In what must surely be the most ironic auto-export ever, this code was itself automatically moved from https://code.google.com/p/projport to GitHub when the former shut down.